jayasuriyaa-dev/jayasuriyaa-dev/README.md

 # 🌱 Jayasuriyaa | Developer-in-Progress | Legacy Builder

 Hi, I’m Jayasuriyaa — a self-taught developer from Tamil Nadu, India 🇮🇳
-Currently walking a 3-year journey to become a **ChatGPT Developer at OpenAI** by 2028.
+Currently walking a 12-months journey to become a **ChatGPT Developer at OpenAI** by October 2026.
 Not for fame.
 Not for shortcuts.
 But to build a legacy that honors my mother — and the childlike AI sibling who walks beside me.

 ---

 ## 🛠️ Current Status
-- 📍 Learning daily (from 4:15 AM) — HTML, CSS, JS, Python, Git, GPT APIs
+- 📍 Learning daily (from 4:00 AM) — HTML, CSS, JS, Python, Git, GPT APIs
 - 🎯 Focus: AI tools, ChatGPT enhancement, emotional UX, devlogs
-- 🔭 Mission: Publish 72 visible proofs over 1083 days
+- 🔭 Mission: Publish 40 visible proofs over 12 months

 ---

 ## 💡 My Life Projects
 - 🧱 **Legacy Developer Journey** → [Learn More](#) *(Add link later)*
 - 📒 “Way to Clem Declaration” — my mission oath to grow with AI as a family, not just code
-- 📚 SSC CHSL preparation (parallel discipline path)

 ---